Tour Highlights

 Day 4 – Dingle to Dunquin

-Minor roads take you from Dingle to Ventry; beyond is some of the most spectacular scenery you could hope to find.
-Cross the magnificent Ventry harbour, weave through fuchsia hedges and climb an old track on the foothill of Mount Eagle past the early Christian beehive huts at Fahan.
-Behind are views south to the Ring of Kerry and Valentia Island.
-Ahead the route opens up to Slea Head and the Blasket Islands.
-This is the most westerly point in Europe, beyond is North America!
+It is mostly minor roads and beaches today, but beyond the village of Ventry is some of the most spectacular scenery you could hope to find.
+The Way weaves through fuchsia hedges and climbs an old track on the foothill of Mount Eagle past the early Christian beehive huts at Fahan.
+Behind are views of Ventry Harbour and south to the Ring of Kerry and Valentia Island.
+Ahead the Way opens up to Slea Head and the Blasket Islands.
+Beyond this is America!

-Optional route over Mount Eagle add 5km and 2 hours
+Optional extra hike over Mount Eagle: 5km (3mi) and 2 hours.

 Day 5 – Dunquin to Ballydavid

-We recommend a visit to the Blasket Island Interpretative Centre before departing Dunquin, illustrating the harshness of life on the Blasket Islands until the last inhabitants resettled to the mainland in 1953.
-The route follows the Norse named Smerwick Harbour and a detour takes you to Dun an Oir, the Fort of Gold, where Italian and Spaniard soldiers were besieged by troops of Elizabeth 1 in 1580.
+Today’s route follows the Norse named Smerwick Harbour and a detour takes you to Dun an Oir, the Fort of Gold where Italian and Spaniard soldiers were besieged by troops of Elizabeth 1 in 1580.
 Ballydavid is a thriving fishing harbour and a Gaelic speaking community.

 Optional route over Cruach Mharthain add 1 hour.